Aliases for COPS5 Gene

 GeneCards Summary for COPS5 Gene

 COPS5 (COP9 Signalosome Subunit 5) is a Protein Coding gene.
-Diseases associated with COPS5 include hepatocellular carcinoma.
-Among its related pathways are Cell Cycle / Checkpoint Control and HIF1Alpha Pathway.
-GO annotations related to this gene include transcription coactivator activity and translation initiation factor activity.
+Diseases associated with COPS5 include Maxillary Sinus Adenocarcinoma and Xeroderma Pigmentosum, Complementation Group E. Among its related pathways are HIF1Alpha Pathway and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and thiol-dependent ubiquitin-specific protease activity.
+An important paralog of this gene is PSMD14.

 Probable protease subunit of the COP9 signalosome complex (CSN), a complex involved in various cellular and developmental processes.
 The CSN complex is an essential regulator of the ubiquitin (Ubl) conjugation pathway by mediating the deneddylation of the cullin subunits of the SCF-type E3 ligase complexes, leading to decrease the Ubl ligase activity of SCF-type complexes such as SCF, CSA or DDB2.
 The complex is also involved in phosphorylation of p53/TP53, c-jun/JUN, IkappaBalpha/NFKBIA, ITPK1 and IRF8, possibly via its association with CK2 and PKD kinases.
 CSN-dependent phosphorylation of TP53 and JUN promotes and protects degradation by the Ubl system, respectively.
 In the complex, it probably acts as the catalytic center that mediates the cleavage of Nedd8 from cullins.
 It however has no metalloprotease activity by itself and requires the other subunits of the CSN complex.
 Interacts directly with a large number of proteins that are regulated by the CSN complex, confirming a key role in the complex.
 Promotes the proteasomal degradation of BRSK2.